ejpundit/site-yunus/content/posts/localhost-is-not-enough.md

  [ ] configure the build on netlify
  [ ] let netlify build and deploy

 ## push the hugo site to github in it's own repository

- git remote add origin https://github.com/ejpundit/site-yunus.git git push -u origin master
+Quit simple: create an empty repository site-yunus in the already existing github account and set the remote for the local git repository like this

+`git remote set-url origin git@github.com:ejpundit/site-yunus.git`

+Now upload the ssh key to github to authenticate.
+Git push and we are done.

+## create a netlify site